fablabbcn/fablabbcn-rules/index.md

 ### Storage

-Due to the amount of space available, there is no permanent storage.
+Due to the amount of space available, **there is no permanent storage**.
-Students have designated storage space in their classrooms.
+Students have designated storage space in their classrooms and lockers

-Students are allowed to store material in the Fab Lab only if it will be used in the same month.
+Students are allowed to store material in the ProtoLab only if it will be used in the same week, and with express consent from the Instructors.
 Everything should be stored in boxes with the name of the student / Name of the class or project and date of the beginning of storage.
 If this is not clearly visible on the box, this material may be displaced or used.

 The institution is not responsible for the materials left in the space and can’t guarantee the safety or integrity of your tools, project, and material if not properly stored.
 To avoid any issue with a lost or broken object, please get in touch with any Fabrication assistant to find a proper solution.